Joe Fagan: 1983–84 season

 In the 1983–84 season, Fagan's first as Liverpool manager, the team won the European Cup, the League Championship and the League Cup and so Fagan was the first manager of an English club to win a treble, three major trophies in a single season.
 He had quickly expanded his squad with the signings of Michael Robinson and Gary Gillespie.
+According to defender Mark Lawrenson:

+"Souey was a big fan of Joe's.
+That pre-season he called a meeting just for the players.
+He came in and said: 'Right, we think the world of this fella and this year we are absolutely determined to be successful for him.'
+To a man everyone said: 'Yep, you're right.'"

-His first game in charge ended in defeat, at the hands of Manchester United in the FA Charity Shield, but the first silverware was received following victory over Everton in the League Cup Final replay at Maine Road.
-The Championship was secured with a game to spare and then Liverpool won a penalty shoot-out against A.S.
-Roma in Rome to clinch the club's fourth European Cup.
+Fagan's first game in charge ended in defeat, at the hands of Manchester United in the FA Charity Shield, but the first silverware was received following victory over Everton in the League Cup final replay at Maine Road.
+The Championship was secured with a game to spare.
+In the European Cup, the club won every away game up to the final, including a 4–1 victory at Benfica, with Liverpool then winning a penalty shoot-out against A.S.
+Roma in Rome, which featured the famous "jelly legs" of goalkeeper Bruce Grobbelaar, to clinch the club's fourth European Cup.
 Fagan won the Manager of the Year award.

 1984–85 season

 Soon afterwards, Liverpool's captain Graeme Souness left the club for Sampdoria.
-Repeating the success of the 1983–84 season was always going to be difficult and Fagan signed Danish midfielder Jan Mølby, John Wark, Paul Walsh and Kevin MacDonald.
-Liverpool finished second behind Everton in the 1984–85 season but reached the European Cup final again.
+With the loss of their captain, a player The Guardian described as "the driving force of an all conquering side", who would not be replaced until the signing of Steve McMahon a season later, and with a drop in form of the now 33-year-old Kenny Dalglish and the absence of Rush out injured until October, repeating the success of the 1983–84 season was always going to be difficult.
+Fagan signed Danish midfielder Jan Mølby, John Wark, Paul Walsh and Kevin MacDonald.

+Having made a slow start, Liverpool finished second behind Everton in the 1984–85 season but reached the European Cup final again.
 They were also beaten in an FA Cup semi-final replay by eventual winners Manchester United, meaning that they had been in contention for three major trophies that season, but ultimately would not win a major trophy; the first time in a decade that they had finished a season without silverware.